Paulo-21/rapproximate/README.md

 # rapproximate
-An reimplementation of ARIPOTER, a Approximate reasoning solver for iccma task.
+An reimplementation of ARIPOTER, an approximate reasoning solver for iccma task.

 To print help<br>